hansmi/wp2reg-language-extractor/README.md

-Parse and extract translation strings from the wp2reg firmware used by Luxtronik 2.x heat pump controllers manufactured and deployed by Alpha Innotech, NIBE, Novelan and possibly other companies and/or brands.
+Parse and extract translation strings from the wp2reg firmware used by Luxtronik 2.x heat pump controllers manufactured and deployed by Alpha Innotec, NIBE, Novelan and possibly other companies and/or brands.

 Tested using wp2reg version 3.85.6.

-## Extracting source files from firmware
+## Extract firmware

 The firmware is packaged as a [tarball][tar] and can be unpacked using GNU tar and other implementations, e.g.: